GDIF 2023 | London’s free, annual outdoor performing arts festival 25 August-10 September 2023

 Joyous Urban Mess brings surprise and delight to high streets, as these spaces are reinvented as playgrounds for 5 ‘workers’ who end up showering themselves and audience in confetti, ribbons and streamers.

-Joyous Urban Mess has toured to Barking and Dagenham, Birmingham, Coventry, Leicester, Hull and Slough.
+Joyous Urban Mess has toured to Barking & Dagenham, Birmingham, Coventry, Leicester, Hull and Slough.

 Monster Colours